wxIshiko/wxCharts/docs/installation/README.md

 ```

 We recommend the following installation procedure.
 Download the ZIP archive for the latest source code (3.2.6 at the
 time of writing) from https://www.wxwidgets.org/downloads/ and extract it.
-Instr
+We'll refer to the location where the source
+code has been installed as &lt;wxwidgets_source_root&gt;.

+Now navigate to the

 cmake -G "Visual Studio 17 2022" -A x64 -DCMAKE_INSTALL_PREFIX=c:\wxcharts ..